NandaGopalYadav/sovereign/README.md

 becomes costly not because of any single penalty, but because it forecloses the negotiated exit.

-See `PREP.md` for a comprehensive walkthrough of the design, algorithms, and results.
 See `Sovereign.pdf` for the rulebook.

 ---